ThatOpen/engine_templates/templates/vanilla-tauri/README.md

 Starting is really easy, just follow these steps:

 * Run `npm i` and then `npm run tauri dev` or `npm run tauri build`
-* Go to the localhost provided by Vite and enjoy.

 ### Recommended IDE Setup